ozguryazilimas/wp-postane/imsanity/readme.txt

 more reasonable for display in browser, yet still more than large enough for typical website use.
 The plugin is configurable with a max width, height and quality.
-When a contributor uploads an image that is larger than the configured size, Imsanity will automatically scale it down to the configured size remove the original image.
+When a contributor uploads an image that is larger than the configured size, Imsanity will automatically scale it down to the configured size and replace the original image.

 Imsanity also provides a bulk-resize feature to selectively resize previously uploaded images to free up disk space.